 The chair passed the floor to SFPA Mr. Doyich who provided some historical background on the Timber Tax Program for the benefit of newly consummated Timber Advisory Committee.
-The Timber Tax Program came into existence on April 1, 1977 and was originally part of the Board of Equalization's (BOE) Property Tax Department until July 1, 2017, when the CDTFA came into existence.
+The Timber Tax Program came into existence on April 1, 1977 and was originally part of the Board of Equalization's (BOE) Property Tax Department until July 1, 2017 when the California Department of Tax and Fee Administration (CDTFA) came into existence.